 Electricity is everywhere.
 Your television, the car… even your watch.
 The influence of electricity on our society has revealed numerous possibilities that have changed the way that we live and operate.
 The benefits an electric world offers have even spread into how we heat our homes.
 Once the sole domain of fossil fuels, electricity has allowed us to develop ultra-efficient and sleek heating solutions that are better for both the environment and your wallet.

 The concept of smart homes may have been around for a while, but the idea is becoming increasingly popular as technology develops and solutions become more affordable.
-When it comes to electric heaters, some allow you to control your heating in clever ways using AI assistants and apps on your smartphone.
+When it comes to electric radiators and electric heaters, some allow you to control your heating in clever ways using AI assistants and apps on your smartphone.
 These allow you to micro-manage your central heating from anywhere, at any time, offering enhanced convenience and efficiency.

 What is electric heating?